temporalio/documentation/docs/go-selectors.md

 ## Querying Selector State

-There is a `selector.HasPending` API that was added to ensure that signals are not lost when Workflow closed.
+You can use the `selector.HasPending` API to ensure that signals are not lost when a Workflow is closed (e.g. by `ContinueAsNew`).

 ## Learn More

 Usage of Selectors is best learned by example:

-- Setting up a race condition between an Activity and a Timer, and conditionally execute ([example](https://github.com/temporalio/samples-go/blob/14980b3792cc3a8447318fefe9a73fe0a580d4b9/timer/workflow.go))
+- Setting up a race condition between an Activity and a Timer, and conditionally execute ([Timer example](https://github.com/temporalio/samples-go/blob/14980b3792cc3a8447318fefe9a73fe0a580d4b9/timer/workflow.go))
 - Receiving information in a Channel ([Mutex example](https://github.com/temporalio/samples-go/blob/14980b3792cc3a8447318fefe9a73fe0a580d4b9/mutex/mutex_workflow.go))
 - Looping through a list of work and scheduling them all in parallel ([DSL example](https://github.com/temporalio/samples-go/blob/14980b3792cc3a8447318fefe9a73fe0a580d4b9/dsl/workflow.go))
 - Executing activities in parallel, pick the first result, cancel remainder ([Pick First example](https://github.com/temporalio/samples-go/blob/14980b3792cc3a8447318fefe9a73fe0a580d4b9/pickfirst/pickfirst_workflow.go))

-Frequently Asked Questions:

-- What happens when `[selector.Select](http://selector.Select)` is called with nothing left in the queue?
-- What other Selector APIs remain to be documented?
-- If multiple Futures are simultaneously ready to run, what does `[selector.Select](http://selector.Select)` do?
-    - It chooses at random - order of execution is not defined.
-    - it is called once per Future